-There are usually weekly departmental coffee gatherings on Tuesdays and Fridays at 10:30.
+There are weekly departmental coffee gatherings on Tuesdays and Fridays at 10:30.
 These are a good way to meet people from the department in an informal setting.
-These take place in both buildings - in the atrium at RPC and in the common room in the Gibson Building.
+These take place in both main buildings - in the atrium at RPC and in the common room in the Gibson Building and you are welcome to attend whichever you wish.